bsmaceira/docker_node/README.md

 - Creating a clean dev space with nano and git
 - Learning Docker in a no-stress, no-frills way

-This is NOT the official docker-node image, this version is just a personal project designed to be beginner-friendly, with Git and Nano pre-installed and a simple, easy-to-understand setup.
+This is NOT the official docker-node image, head to [docker-node](https://github.com/nodejs/docker-node) instead for that one, this version is just a personal project designed to be beginner-friendly, with Git and Nano pre-installed and a simple, easy-to-understand setup.
 Great for those who want to quickly dive into Docker and Node.js without worrying about configuring everything from scratch.
+It’s heavier than standard Node images (~440MB), but trades performance for ease of use and familiar tooling.

 ---